 - Reinforcement learning

-- Answer Set Programming (ASP)
+- Answer Set Programming (ASP) and its applications

 - Norms and institutions as mechanisms for analysis and control